curateteaching/digitalpedagogy/keywords/annotation.md

 * ![screenshot](images/annotation_hypothesis_resource_guide.png)
 * Artifact Type: Resource Guide
 * Source URL: [https://hypothes.is/teacher-resource-guide/](https://hypothes.is/teacher-resource-guide/)
+* Permissions: Fair use
 * Creator and Affiliation: Jeremy Dean, Director of Education, Hypothesis
 * Tags: getting started, Hypothes.is

-Unlike the other annotation tools represented here, [Hypothesis](http://hypothes.is) does not work by importing content into an annotation platform; instead, it superimposes annotation functionality on Web content wherever one finds it.
+Unlike the most of the other annotation tools represented here, [Hypothesis](http://hypothes.is) does not work by importing content into an annotation platform; instead, it superimposes annotation functionality on Web content wherever one finds it.
 It can even be used to annotate pdfs on the Web.
 This Teacher Resource Guide on the Hypothesis Web site explains how to install the Chrome extension and the bookmarklet for other browsers, walks users through the basics of creating an annotation, and provides several examples of assignments, including an assignment to annotate a scholarly article.
 In one of the resources, ["10 Ways to Annotate with Students"](https://hypothes.is/blog/back-to-school-with-annotation-10-ways-to-annotate-with-students/), Jeremy Dean, Director of Education for Hypothesis, points out the value of asking students to explore different users' annotation streams, apart from the texts to which the annotations are attached; this approach foregrounds social connections rather than texts.

 ## RELATED MATERIALS